Simulating 2D lattice gauge theories on a qudit quantum computer: Encoded Hamiltonian

 where we have simplified terms in the kinetic Hamiltonian, by using the fact that we consider only states with zero total charge (and therefore zero total magnetization for the qubits), as discussed below Eq.~\eqref{eq:gausslaw}.
+The gauge degree of freedom is encoded in a qutrit, and following Ref.~\cite{paulson_simulating_2021}, we truncate the gauge field operators as